hannahmseidl/hannahmseidl/content/project/distributional_effects/index.md

 # publication: Revise & Resubmit at *Journal of Political Economy Macroeconomics*
 publication_short: Working paper

-abstract: Draft available upon request. <br> <br> We study the effects of movements in aggregate lending standards on macroeconomic aggregates and inequality in a New Keynesian model with heterogeneous households and housing.
-We show that a looser loan-to-value (LTV) ratio stimulates housing demand, nondurable consumption, and output.
-We highlight that LTV shocks are mainly transmitted to macroeconomic aggregates through general equilibrium effects in the form of higher house prices and labor income.
-We also show that looser LTV limits redistribute housing wealth from the top 10% to the bottom 50% indicating an overall decrease of inequality.
+abstract: We study the effects of movements in aggregate lending standards on macroeconomic aggregates and inequality.
+We show in a New Keynesian model with heterogeneous households and housing that a looser loan-to-value (LTV) ratio stimulates housing demand, nondurable consumption, and output.
+Our model implies that the LTV shock transmits to macroeconomic aggregates through higher household liquidity and a general-equilibrium increase in house prices and labor income.
+We also show that a looser LTV ratio redistributes housing wealth from the top 10% of the housing wealth distribution to the bottom 50%, indicating an overall decrease of inequality.

 # Summary.
 An optional shortened abstract.